revk/ESP32-Faikin/README.md

 # ESP32-Daikin

-## work in progress

-This is code to run on an ESP32 module and connect to a Daikin aircon unit in place of a BRP069C41 module.
+This is code to run on an ESP32 module and connect to a Daikin aircon unit in place of a BRP069B41 or BRP069C41 module.

 * KiCad PCB designs included.
 * Documentation of reverse engineered protocol include

 Basically, Daikin have gone all cloudy with the latest WiFi controllers.
 This module is designed to provide an alternative.

-This plan is MQTT linked, one day maybe even Matter linked, and maybe support the old style Daikin WiFi commands/URLs as well, we'll see.
+* Simple local web based control, easy to save as desktop icon on phone
+* MQTT reporting and controls
+* Works with https://github.com/revk/ESP32-EnvMon Environmental Monitor for finer control

 # Building